Sakura-IT/tf530/README.md

 ## Installation

-Installation is exactly the same as the Kipper2k A508.
-Refer to http://www.kipper2k.com/a500fastmem.html

-You need to connect the OVR and INT2 signals to the A500 header port.
+Installation no longer needs the OVR and INT2 signals connected and other (well behaved) Autoconfig devices will work alongside the TF530.
+The autoconfig space asserts the internal OVR signal when there are PICs remaining to be configured.
+After which the autoconfig will probe the standard bus.
+This revision should work on the A2000 (untested).

 ## What does the board look like